keesschollaart81/case.schollaart.net/_drafts/2019-06-28-device-offline-detection-with-durable-entities.md

 ##  The Challenges

 Altough is might sound quite trivial, doing it at a scale of more than 100 messages per second (even up to 100.000 per second) brings quite some challenges.
 For example...
-This blogpost assumes 1.000.000 connected devices that ingest 1 message every minute (±17k p/s) via Azure EventHub, IoT-Hub or an Azure Storage Queue.
+This blogpost assumes 1.000.000 connected devices that ingest 1 message every 10 minutes (±1.000 p/s) via Azure EventHub, IoT-Hub or an Azure Storage Queue.

 ### No entry point